yudinal/ios-arrays-lab/README.md

 ## Question 3

 Iterate through the array below.
-For each each state, print out whether or not it is **in the continental United States.**
+For each state, print out the name of the state, a colon, and whether it is or is not **in the continental United States.**

 `let moreStates = ["Hawaii", "New Mexico", "Alaska", "Montana", "Texas", "New York", "Florida"]`